jsc604/scheduler/README.md

 !["Deleting an appointment"](https://github.com/jsc604/scheduler/blob/master/docs/ss3.png?raw=true)

-Additionally, I have created custom hooks to manage the state of the scheduler and make it more reusable.

 If you're looking for a scheduler for your business or personal use, this project would be perfect for you.
 Feel free to take a look at the code and let me know if you have any questions or suggestions.